Twenty pence (British coin): Design

-To date, three different obverses have been used.
+Obverse

+Four different obverses were used during the reign of Queen Elizabeth II.
 On coins minted before the 2008 redesign, the inscription is ELIZABETH II D.G.REG.F.D..
 Coins minted after the 2008 redesign also have the year of minting on the obverse.

-Like all the new decimal coins introduced in 1971, until 1984 the portrait of Queen Elizabeth II by Arnold Machin appeared on the obverse, in which the Queen wears the 'Girls of Great Britain and Ireland' Tiara.
+Like all the new decimal coins introduced in 1971, until 1984 the portrait of Queen Elizabeth II by Arnold Machin appeared on the obverse, in which the Queen wore the 'Girls of Great Britain and Ireland' Tiara.

-Between 1985 and 1997 the portrait by Raphael Maklouf was used, in which the Queen wears the George IV State Diadem.
+Between 1985 and 1997 the portrait by Raphael Maklouf was used, in which the Queen wore the George IV State Diadem.

 From 1998 to 2015 the portrait by Ian Rank-Broadley was used, again featuring the tiara, with a signature-mark IRB below the portrait.

-As of June 2015, coins bearing the portrait by Jody Clark have been seen in circulation.
+From 2015 to 2022, 20 pence coins bore the portrait by Jody Clark.